kalebmoon07/kalebmoon07.github.io/_pages/about.md

 ---
 permalink: /
-title: "Postdoc Researcher & Lecturer at POSTECH"
+title: "Postdoctoral Researcher & Lecturer at POSTECH"
 author_profile: true
 redirect_from:
   - /about/